Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Training for Certified Robustness

-Local robustness is equivalent to the log-probability of the target class $y$ being greater than that of all other classes for all relevant inputs, i.e., $\min_{\vx' \in \mathcal{B}, i \neq y} f(\vx') _y - f(\vx')_i > 0$.
 As solving this neural network verification problem exactly is generally NP-complete \citep{KatzBDJK17}, state-of-the-art neural network verifiers relax it to an efficiently solvable convex optimization problem \citep{BrixMBJL23}.
 To this end, the non-linear activation functions are replaced with convex relaxations in their input-output space, allowing linear bounds of the following form on their output $f(\vx)$ to be computed: